By Jennifer McDougall

 - Create art as self-expression (poetry, music, painting, blogging, photography, etc.)

-- Embrace other people even those who don’t act in accordance with how you think or feel.
-Hear them out so you can be open new perspectives rather than being trapped in your own bubble.
+- Embrace other people, even those who don’t act by how you think or feel.
+Hear them out so you can be open to new perspectives rather than being trapped in your own bubble.
 You don’t have to agree with them, but you should listen.
 There might be an opportunity for you both to learn something from one another.

 - Look inward when an emotion arises and breathe in through your nose while staying calm as you feel your body’s reaction to the experience you just had.
 Before responding, think of the consequences and choose wisely.

 - Practice letting go of the past and forgive yourself for choices you made that you’ve come to regret.
 Realize that every experience is an opportunity to learn something new and no matter the outcome of any situation is exactly what was meant to be and how it was meant to happen.